-AMS is a technique for measuring isotope ratios with high selectivity, sensitivity, and precision.
+AMS is an important tool for addressing many complex biomedical science problems.
+It is a technique which measures isotope ratios with high selectivity, sensitivity, and precision.
 In general, AMS separates a rare radioisotope from stable isotopes and molecular ions of the same mass using a variety of standard nuclear physics techniques.
-In the case of carbon, 14C ions are separated and counted as particles relative to 13C or 12C that are measured as an electrical current.
-The key steps of AMS allowing quantitative and specific measurement of isotopes are the production of negative ions from the sample to be analyzed, a molecular disassociation step to convert the negatively charged molecular ions to positively charged nuclei and the use of high energies (MeV) which allow for the identification of ions with high selectivity.
+In the case of carbon, 14C ions are separated and counted as particles relative to 13C or 12C, which are measured as an electrical current.
+Around 1% of the 14C in a sample is counted which is 1000-times more efficient than decay counting.
+Sensitivities approaching 14C/C of ~ 2 x 10-15 or 10 attomoles of 14C can be achieved in mg sized samples.